fabioono25/data-structures-algorithms/README.md

   - **Not Suitable for Linked Lists:** Quick Sort's design is less efficient for linked lists compared to array-based data structures.
   - **Worst-case Time Complexity:** In the worst-case scenario, when the pivot choice consistently divides the array unevenly, Quick Sort can have a time complexity of O(n^2).

+**Real-Life Use Cases:**

+Quick Sort's efficiency, especially its average-case time complexity of O(n log n), makes it a popular choice in situations where sorting performance is crucial.
+It is often preferred over other sorting algorithms for its speed and adaptability to different scenarios.
+Quick Sort is a versatile and efficient sorting algorithm that finds applications in various real-life scenarios:

+* **General-Purpose Sorting:**
+  * Quick Sort is widely used in general-purpose sorting scenarios, such as sorting arrays or lists of data in programming languages or libraries where an efficient sorting algorithm is required.
+* **Database Sorting:**
+  * Quick Sort is commonly employed in database systems for sorting large datasets efficiently.
+Its average-case time complexity makes it suitable for scenarios where fast sorting is crucial.
+* **Search Algorithms:**
+  * Quick Sort is often used as a subroutine in search algorithms, where maintaining a sorted order can accelerate the search process.
+* **File Systems:**
+  * In file systems, Quick Sort can be applied for sorting and organizing files or directories efficiently.
+* **Numerical Analysis:**
+  * Quick Sort is utilized in numerical analysis for tasks such as solving linear systems, where sorting plays a crucial role.
+* **Text Editors and IDEs:**
+  * Quick Sort can be implemented in text editors or integrated development environments (IDEs) for sorting lines of code or other text-based elements.
+* **Network Routing:**
+  * In network routing algorithms, Quick Sort can be employed for sorting routing tables or other network-related data.
+* **Language Compilers:**
+  * Quick Sort is used in language compilers during the optimization phase, where sorting may be required for various purposes.
+* **Game Development:**
+  * Quick Sort can be applied in game development scenarios for sorting game elements based on various attributes such as position, health, or score.
+* **Financial Applications:**
+  * In financial applications, Quick Sort can be used for sorting financial transactions, stock prices, or other time-series data.

 ---

 ### Heap Sort